Skip to main content

 For sustainable odor control, we recommend combining natural wood-based litters with a high-purity activated carbon additive.
 This creates a dual-action system of moisture absorption and molecular adsorption.

-Can I switch my cat from crystal cat litter to pine cat litter?
+Can I mix crystal cat litter with pine cat litter?